 Qualification Grade Score out of 100 Marks Points

 Outstanding 0 90 & above up to 100 10

 Excellent E 80 & above but less than 90 9

 Very Good А 70 & above but less than 80 8

 Good В 60 & above but less than 70 7

-Fair С 50 & above but less than 60 6
+Fair C 50 & above but less than 60 6

 Satisfactory D 40 & above but less than 50 5

-Unsatisfactory U Less than 40 or Absent in Examinations 0
+Unsatisfactory U Less than 20 in CE or less than 20 in ETE or Absent in Examinations 0

-Debarred x Shortage of Attendance (SA) / Disciplinary Action (DA) / Malpractice (MP) 0
+Debarred X Shortage of Attendance (SA) / Disciplinary Action (DA) / Malpractice (MP) 0

 Withheld W Due to unavoidable reasons (temporary) 0

 - 2. The "U" and "X" grades are considered as "backlog grades" wherever mentioned. - 3.
 The "W" grade is a temporary grade which may be awarded occasionally to handle unavoidable situations, e.g., delay in evaluation or processing of results, clearance of dues, and such.
 Any W grade shall be converted to a valid grade as soon as possible. - 4.
 As per Section 3.9.2, a student must obtain at least: - a.
 "C" grade to pass in the Induction Program (for B. Tech. programs only) - b.
 "D" grade to pass a Theory or Practical/Laboratory course, - c.
 "C" grade to pass in Summer Internship, and - d.
-"B" grade to pass in Project/Thesis Work, Practice School, or Industry Internship.

-- 6. The performance of a student is indicated through Semester Grade Point Average (SGPA) and Cumulative Grade Point Average (CGPA), which are widely accepted.
+"B" grade to pass in Project/Thesis Work, Practice School, or Industry Internship. - 5.
+For every course, the credit points earned by a student is computed by multiplying the Credits of the course with the Grade Point of the letter grade awarded to that course based on total marks obtained by the student.
+For example, if a student obtains E grade in a 3-credit course, the credit points shall be $3 \times 9 = 27$ points. - 6.
+The performance of a student is indicated through Semester Grade Point Average (SGPA) and Cumulative Grade Point Average (CGPA), which are widely accepted.
 Both SGPA and CGPA serve as useful performance measures in the semester system. - 7.
 Semester Grade Point Average (SGPA): After completion of a semester, the SGPA for that semester is computed by dividing the total credit points earned by the student with the total credits of that semester as per the approved curriculum.
 The SGPA for any semester is computed by the following formula:

-$SGPA = \frac{\sum Credit Points}{\sum Credits} \quad for the Semester$
+$$SGPA = \frac{\sum Credit Points}{\sum Credits} \quad for the Semester$$